ldsouza/ldsouza.github.io/_posts/2016-05-01-sharepoint-sales-pipeline.md

 ![Image]({{ site.url }}/images/blog/pipeline-default-view.JPG)

-This is a quick overview on implementing a Business Development/Sales Pipeline tro track and manage your opportunities.
-In the next part of this blog post series, I will cover some advanced functionality that you could add to this solution.
+This is a quick overview on implementing a Business Development/Sales Pipeline to track and manage your opportunities.
+In the next part of this blog post series, I will cover some advanced functionality that you may want to add to this solution.

 <a href="{{ site.url }}/blog/sharepoint-sales-pipeline-2/">Implementing a Business Development/Sales Pipeline in SharePoint (Part 2)</a>